lisitsyn/tapkee/README.md

 	./examples/borsch [swissroll|helix|scurve|...] [lle|isomap|...]

-You may also try out an minimal example using `make minimal` and the RNA example using `make rna`.
-There are a few graphical examples.
-To run MNIST digits embedding example use `make mnist`, to run promoters embedding example use `make promoters` and to run embedding for faces dataset use `make faces`.
+You may also try out an minimal example using `make minimal` (examples/minimal) and the RNA example using `make rna` (examples/rna).
+There are also a few graphical examples.
+To run MNIST digits embedding example use `make mnist` (examples/mnist), to run promoters embedding example use `make promoters` (examples/promoters) and to run embedding for faces dataset use `make faces` (examples/faces).
 All graphical examples require Matplotlib which can be usually installed with a package manager.
-The promoters example also has non-trivial dependency on Shogun machine learning toolbox
-(minimal version is 2.1.0).
+The promoters example also has non-trivial dependency on Shogun machine learning toolbox (minimal version is 2.1.0).
+We also provide some examples of usage Tapkee in Shogun as
+`make langs` (examples/langs) example.

 API
 ---